-Durfee Elementary will provide an educational program that will promote the Pillars of Character and create a partnership with parents, community, and staff.
+Durfee Elementary School's vision is to provide an educational program that will promote the Pillars of Character and create a partnership with parents, community, and staff.
 We will actively engage all students in developing 21st-century skills including critical thinking, problem-solving, creativity and collaboration to ensure college and career readiness.